nyelidl/PaCS-Q/README.md

 !!!
 Warning !!!
     Don't name your files starting with 'dis' or 'sum-all', they will be deleted by clean code!

 Please cite paper:
     Lian Duan, Kowit Hengphasatpron, Ryuhei Harada, Yasuteru Shigeta.
 JCTC https://doi.org/10.1021/acs.jctc.5c00169
 ```

+## Q&A
+**1. Why is the RMSD result not normal?
+(Normally should be lower than 5)**
+!!!
+Warning!!!
+answer: **To avoid issues related to periodic boundary conditions, please try to avoid using non-cubic water boxes, especially truncated octahedron boxes.** Also, try to delete the iwarp=1 in qmmm.in

 ## Please cite paper:
 1. Lian Duan, Kowit Hengphasatporn, Ryuhei Harada, Yasuteru Shigeta.
 JCTC https://doi.org/10.1021/acs.jctc.5c00169